Mr. Pellikoduku: Reception

 Mr. Pellikoduku opened to mixed reviews from the critics.
 The Hindu gave a review stating "Mr. Pellikoduku is a hotchpotch remake.
 Re-visit Tanu Weds Manu instead."
 IBN Live gave a review stating "Mr Pellikoduku, the remake of 'Tanu weds Manu' fails to recreate the magic."
 The Times of India gave a review stating "Forget Tanu Weds Manu was ever made and you might be able to see the funny side of it all."
 Sify.com gave a review stating the movie to be a "unsatisfying remake".

-Rediff.com gave a review of rating 2/5 stating "Mr Pellikoduku has all the badly written additions woven into it.
-The music isn't appealing either.
-The Telugu version sadly fails and scores on no account."
-Oneindia Entertainment gave a review of rating 2.5/5 stating "Overall, Mr Pellikoduku is a poor remake of Tanu Weds Manu, but you can still watch and enjoy it."
-APHerald.com gave a review of rating 2/5 stating "With unimpressive technical team, poor efforts by lead pair Mr. Pellikoduku killed the natural & fresh feel which 'Tanu Weds Manu' had in it.
-It's better to buy 'Tanu Weds Manu' DVD than buying Mr. Pellikoduku ticket."